 The only way one could realistically be aware of your interest is through the direct intercession of a third party.

-While some may find the nostalgic, third-grade strategy of having a mutual friend test the water quaint, I think by adulthood most agree that this approach is cowardly, even when masked by the supposed desire to be chased.
+While some may find the nostalgic, third-grade strategy of having a mutual friend test the water quaint, I think by adulthood most agree that this approach is cowardly and a dating turn-off, even when masked by the supposed desire to be chased.

 If, by some miracle, the object of one’s interest correctly interprets the hint and initiates, what, pray tell, is the use in continuing to act as though you aren’t motivated to contribute any effort in return?